Secure Deletion

 Secure deletion is vital where there is a chance of the storage device or media being reused, whether internally or externally.

-The Information Security Standard for Asset Management applies and should be followed.
+The Information Security Standard "S.6 Asset Management" applies and must be followed.
 This can be found from the Information Security Minimum and Required Reading page.

 You should note that in some cases it will not be possible to reuse the storage device or media at all as destruction of the storage device or media is the only option to meet the standard.
 For computers and laptops removal and destruction of the original storage device and replacement with a new one may be another option for secure reuse.